 The prohibitions on sexual harassment or sexual violence in a Title IX investigation track what you would find to be prohibited sexual conduct found in most criminal codes, which also means that if you are the target of a Title IX investigation by your school you must assume that you are, or could also be, the focus of a parallel criminal investigation.

 To put things in perspective – in a Title IX case you are facing a potential school sanction which can include suspension, expulsion, or even retroactive withdrawal of an earned degree, as well as the stigma that comes from having a school transcript documenting those sanctions by your school.
 This goes further when you consider the secondary effect of school sanctions on your ability to enroll in other schools and compete for that perfect job.
 In the context of a criminal case – you can be prosecuted and, if the charges are proven beyond a reasonable doubt, be sentenced to jail, prison, or a term of supervised probation.
 Individuals who are convicted of sex crimes are required to be evaluated, treated, and registered as sex offenders.

 Lack of consent is often a lynch-pin allegation in a Title IX case.
-This means that you can be accused of sexual misconduct after what you thought was a consensual sexual encounter because one party asserts that they were too intoxicated to consent, or that they didn’t consent to every aspect of the sexual encounter.
+This means that you can be accused of sexual misconduct after what you thought was a consensual sexual encounter because one party asserts that they were too intoxicated to consent, or that they did not consent to every aspect of the sexual encounter.
 A thorough investigation of the claim by an experienced Title IX lawyer is often the key to winning a case involving questions of consent.

 If you are a student or school employee who has just learned of a Title IX complaint or investigation focused on you – it is imperative that you have an experienced student conduct and Title IX defense attorney by your side from the very beginning.